 Approximate Room Rate: USD 29 per night (as of July 2019)

 To be honest, there’s so much competition in Ubud (and in Bali in general) that it shouldn’t be hard to find a beautiful hotel room at a decent price.
 If you want 5-star accommodations, then there are plenty of those as well.
-If neither of the above two hotels is exactly what you’re looking for, then you can check out alternate listings on Booking.com, Agoda, or AirBnB.
-As advised, new AirBnB users can get up to USD 43 free travel credit when you sign up via this link.
+If neither of the above two hotels is exactly what you’re looking for, then you can check out alternate listings on Booking.com or Agoda.

 THINGS TO DO